duncanbradley/thesis/Chapters/ChoroplethMagnitude/postscript2.md

 ## Rationale for Experimental Design

 Unlike the previous set of experiments, generating stimuli for this experiment involved identifying topics which could plausibly be associated with geographic regions.
 The type of data presented was also a relevant consideration in order to broaden the scope of my investigation.
-The previous set of experiments on dot plots presented relative frequencies, and displaying absolute frequencies is not appropriate in choropleth maps [@dent_cartography_2009].
+The previous set of experiments on dot plots presented relative frequencies, and displaying absolute frequencies is not appropriate in choropleth maps (Dent et al., 2009).
 Therefore, to manage these constraints, reduce complexity, and expand inquiry to a different type of data, all choropleth maps in this experiment displayed pollution measurement data.

 Using fictitious standardised units avoided several factors interfering with magnitude judgements: participants’ prior knowledge, explanation of pollution measurements, and difficulty comprehending scientific units.
 The use of single topic and the reduced ecological validity ultimately afforded greater experimental control.